kanthoney/sql-motif/doc/selector.md

 * A string starting with a period will select columns with a tag specified in the `tags` field.
 For example, a selector of `.address` will select columns with `address` listed in the tags

+* A string starting with an `@` will select columns from the named subtable, for example `@stock` will select columns from the `stock` subtable.
+Either the table name or alias can be used.

+* A string staring with `!` followed by a comma separated list of names will select all columns not listed.

 * An array of selectors, in which case any column passing any of the selectors will be included.

 * An object of selectors, in which the structure of the object follows the structure of the record.
 So the selector